Whimsy Stick

 How Long and How Often to Run This Routine

 Border Collies will not self-regulate.
 They will run until injury or collapse if you let them.
-Your job as the handler is to stop while the dog still wants more, not after they’ve already overextended.
+Your job as the handler is to stop while the dog still wants more, not after they have already overextended.

 Adult session length